 Grant Funding Available to Farmers and Ranchers

-Since 1988, Florida has been awarded $8,215,883 in SARE grants.
+Since 1988, Florida has been awarded $9.2 million in SARE grants.
 Florida has also received additional SARE support through multi-state projects.
 Southern SARE offers grants for the following: Research and Education, On-Farm Research, Producers Professional Development, and Graduate Students.
-This article focuses on the Producer Grant and the On-Farm Research Grant, which typically open for applications each year in September.
+This article focuses on the Producer Grant and the On-Farm Research Grant.

 Producer grants offer funding for farmers and ranchers to conduct research.
-The funding supports producers in testing a solution to a production or marketing problem they are facing.
-Current priority focus areas for funding include: beneficial insects, alternative crops/animals, organic agriculture, sustainable marketing projects, sustainable grazing systems, soil health or water quality, appropriate technology, agroforestry, or increasing sustainability of existing farming practices.
-Full-time or part-time farmers or ranchers or farmer/rancher organizations are all eligible to apply for the Producer Grant.
-Funded projects “promote the understanding and adoption of sustainable agriculture practices to the farming community.”
+The funding supports producers in testing a solution to a production problem they are facing.
+Current priority focus areas for funding include: beneficial insect habitat, alternative crops/animals, organic agriculture, sustainable agriculture marketing projects, sustainable grazing systems, soil organic matter building/protection/management, appropriate technology, agroforestry, or increasing sustainability of existing farming practices.
+Full-time or part-time farmers or ranchers, farmer/rancher organizations, and indigenous community food system producers are all eligible to apply for the Producer Grant.
 Each funded project includes an outreach plan, to share the research results with the farming/ranching community.
 Projects must include at least one cooperator.
-Cooperators can be other farmers, extension agents, researchers, organizations, etc. Proposals are due November 11, 2022.
+Cooperators can be other farmers, researchers, extension agents, organizations, etc. Proposals are due November 10, 2023.

 On-Farm Research Grant

 On-Farm Research Grants emphasize relationship-building between farmers/ranchers and other agricultural professionals.
 Agricultural professionals include extension specialists, university researchers, government or non-government agencies, or other groups or individuals working with farmers/ranchers.
 Funding allows the grant recipient and the farmer/rancher to work together in researching sustainable practices.
 The research should address an on-farm issue the farmer/rancher is facing.
 Current priority focus areas for funding include: beneficial insects, alternative crops/animals, organic agriculture, sustainable marketing projects, sustainable grazing systems, soil health or water quality, appropriate technology, agroforestry, or increasing sustainability of existing farming practices.
 Each funded project includes an outreach plan, to share the research results with the farming/ranching community.
-Proposals are due December 2, 2022.
+Calls for proposals typically open each year in December.

 Research-based Information to Help Your Operation